 NOTE NFC (Near Field Communication) is a wireless technology that enables data transmission between two objects when they are brought within a few inches of each others.
-When you enable NFC on your your phone, you can exchange data with other NFC-enabled devices or read information from smart tags embedded in posters, stickers, and other products.
-From the NFC settings menu, you can manage direct sharing and via NFC.
+When you enable NFC on your phone, your phone can exchange data with other NFC-enabled devices or read information from smart tags embedded in posters, stickers, and other products.
+From the NFC settings menu, you can manage direct sharing and pairing Bluetooth via NFC.

-Direct/Android Beam - Touch the switch Touch th
+Direct/Android Beam - Touch the switch to toggle Direct/Android Beam on and off

-When this feature is turned on, you can beam app contents or files to other NFC and Wi-Fi Direct devices by holding the devices close together.
+When this feature is turned on, you can beam app contents or files to other NFC and Wi-Fi Direct(and Android Beam devices) devices by holding the devices close together.